Stellarium/stellarium/BUILDING.md

 #### Windows

-- Install the [Microsoft Visual Studio Community 2019](https://visualstudio.microsoft.com/downloads/) (or "better" - e.g. Professional) from Microsoft Website.
+- Install the [Microsoft Visual Studio Community 2017](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=15) or [Microsoft Visual Studio Community 2019](https://visualstudio.microsoft.com/downloads/) (or "better" - e.g. Professional) from Microsoft Website.
 Qt5.15 requires MSVC2019.
 - To get the source code of Stellarium you need to install some git environment.
 [Git for Windows](https://git-scm.com/download/win) seems ok, or the Git Bash and Git GUI, whatever seems suitable for you.
 But it is not necessary.
 - Get the [latest version of Qt from Qt Company](http://www.qt.io/download-open-source/).
 We recommend to use Qt 5.9 or later.
 You must select Qt Script and msvc2017/msvc2019 among so many checkboxes.

 After installing all required libraries and tools you should configure the build environment.

 Add `C:\Qt\Qt5.15.2` to your `PATH` variable - you should add string `C:\Qt\Qt5.15.2\msvc2019;C:\Qt\Qt5.15.2\msvc2019\bin` for 32-bit or `C:\Qt\Qt5.15.2\msvc2019_64;C:\Qt\Qt5.15.2\msvc2019_64\bin` for 64-bit to `PATH` variable.
-(Replace the version numbers of Qt with the version that you have installed)
+(Replace the version numbers of Qt and the version of Visual Studio (2017/2019) with the version that you have installed)

+**Known limitations with Qt 5.15.x:**
+- The ANGLE library should be taken from Qt 5.6, all later versions don't work.
+(Don't ask us why.
+Find a solution!)
+- Qt 5.15.0 and 5.15.1 have a buggy `lconvert` and should not be used.
+Also `lconvert` on Qt 5.15.2 still allocates GBs of memory for translation of a few MBs of strings, if it can get it.

 **Note:** After changes to the `PATH` variable you should reboot the computer to apply those changes.